Amulo: Relics and icons

 In his Epistula ad Teodboldum to Theutbald I (bishop of Langres), Amulo advises the Bishop on how to deal with the bones of an unknown saint that were brought to the Church of St. Bénigne in Dijon.
 This letter was probably written between 841 and 844, since it refers to Bishop Bartholomew of Narbonne, who died in 845.
-Not only was Amulo concerned about the “ridiculous manner” in which these two dubious monks delivered the relics, but certain miracula had started to occur after the bones were buried at St. Bénigne (see Dijon Cathedral).
-These “miracles” did not cure or heal visitors of the relics: several women within the diocese reported getting “strikings”, though they showed no signs of outward injury.Bobrycki, "Flailing Women of Dijon," 18-19.
+Not only was Amulo concerned about the "ridiculous manner" in which these two dubious monks delivered the relics, but certain miracula had started to occur after the bones were buried at St. Bénigne (see Dijon Cathedral).
+These "miracles" did not cure or heal visitors of the relics: several women within the diocese reported getting "strikings", though they showed no signs of outward injury.
 They also experienced fits, resembling those of modern epilepsy.
 According to Amulo, Bishop Martin of Tours once avoided visiting a popular shrine, since he did not know the name of the martyr buried at the site.
 Amulo was careful not to denounce the sanctity of the relics while he is concerned about the likelihood of them being unholy; he finally advised Theobald to remove them and bury them elsewhere.
 Bishop Theobald most likely listened to this advice, since the relics are not mentioned further in surviving sources.

 Amulo's Epistula ad Teodboldum was written during a time of civil war, in which the diocese of Dijon was sensitively positioned.
 Louis the German and Charles the Bald had engaged in combat within the area, and the subsequent devastation profoundly affected the diocese.
 Amulo was deeply concerned about the effects that the relics had on families: most of the fits occurred in women and young girls, keeping them from their duties and generating more anxiety within the parish.
-Amulo was not against relics, but he asserted the importance of venerating saints in “proper” ways, and that such things should be limited to the “legitimate days".
-He offered a solution to these new relics, insisting that church ceremony – Mass, confessions, burials – would restore the people through “everyday miracles of everyday life".
+Amulo was not against relics, but he asserted the importance of venerating saints in "proper" ways, and that such things should be limited to the "legitimate days".
+He offered a solution to these new relics, insisting that church ceremony – Mass, confessions, burials – would restore the people through "everyday miracles of everyday life".